Shadovaine/LCLibrary/File_and_Directory_Management/File_and_Directory_Commands.md

 ## Command: cp

 ## Description: Makes a copy of a file or directory to destination location.
-It leaves an original copy in source location.
+It leaves an original copy in source location

 ## Syntax

 - `cp [options] source destination`

 ### Options

 | Option | Description | Example |
 |--------|-------------|---------|
 | `-r`   | Copy directories recursively. | `cp -r folder/ backup/` |